 My appreciation for binders developed when I moved to North Carolina after living in China for 5 years. (see my full story)

-I was hired on August 13th to teach a Kindergarten Dual Language (Spanish/English) class.
+On August 13th, I obtained a job teaching a Kindergarten Dual Language (Spanish/English) class.
 It was days before teachers began their meetings and preparations for the school year and I had brought ZERO materials with me to NC as I had given them all away prior to moving to China.

 In China, I taught at a Public High School where there were 60 students per class, 20 classes per week.